chuanconggao/extratools/docs/functions/seqtools.md

 [Source](https://github.com/chuanconggao/extratools/blob/master/extratools/seqtools.py)

+!!! info
+    Empty sequence is always a sub-sequence of any other sequence.

+!!! success
+    If not explicitly noted, a sequence means not only a list, but any iterable.

 ## Sequence Matching

 Tools for matching sequences (including strings), without gaps allowed between matching items.

-!!! info
-    Empty sequence is always a sub-sequence of any other sequence.

 ### `bestsubseq(a, key)`

 Finds the best sub-sequence of `a` that maximizes the key function `key`.

+!!! warning
+    Only accept and return list.

 ``` python
 bestsubseq([1, -2, 3, -4, 5, -6], sum)